BU-NU-CLOUD-SP16/Automated-Release-Notes/README.md

  * Add TeamCity distribution path variable, with Name:TeamCityDistribution and Path:Teamcity home directory.
  * To build the plugin build plugin-zip which you will find here : Build -> Build Artifacts -> plugin-zip
  * Once plugin-zip artifact is built, you will have a zip file generated in the folder where you extracted the Automated-Release-Notes-master.zip  in Automated-Release-Notes-master\out\artifacts\plugin_zip .
- * Upload the ARNPlugin.zip file in Teamcity as a plugin, logout and restart Teamcity server from local services.
+ * Upload the ARNPlugin.zip file in Teamcity as a plugin, logout and restart Teamcity server .

 # Configuration
  * Once Teamcity server is restarted,go to your project in teamcity then go to Edit Project settings and click on Build inside the Build Configurations.
 The Build configuration settings will now open, click on Build steps and then add build step.